furryboffin/obagg/README.md

 a larger number of client connections, one could spawn threads for them.

 - If a websocket consumer returns an error the server will stop working.
 There are several ways to address this issue.
-A simple approach would be to simply handle returned errors and relaunch all the tasks if any of them fail.
+A simple approach would be to handle returned errors and relaunch all the tasks if any of them fail.
 A better approach might be to add a health monitor service that checks the health of the consumers and the aggregator, relaunching them automatically in case they have issues.
 It is also possible to have the tasks themselves manage their own state,